flbdx/maskuni/README.md

 |?l?l?l?l?l?l|147.1|135.5|45.6|
 |?d?d?d?d?d?d?d?d?d|141.2|130.5|35.0|

 So it's pretty fast.
 But 2/3rd of the time is spent copying and writing the words to the output.
-The consuming program will also lost a significant amount of time reading from its standard input.
+The consuming program will also lose a significant amount of time reading from its standard input.
-Therefore a standalone word generator is more suited for creating dictionnary or feeding slow consumers.
+Therefore a standalone word generator is more suited for creating dictionaries or feeding slow consumers.

 When unicode support is enabled, Maskgen is significantly slower as it will iterate over 32-bits unicode codepoints instead of 8-bits characters and therefore read or write 4 times as much memory for the same word width.
 And of course Maskgen must encode its output in UTF-8.

 ## Mask based word generation

-If you are not familiar with mask-based word generation I would suggest reading the [dedicated page on Hashcat's wiki](https://hashcat.net/wiki/doku.php?id=mask_attack).
+If you are not familiar with mask-based word generation please read the [dedicated page on Hashcat's wiki](https://hashcat.net/wiki/doku.php?id=mask_attack).

-Masks are templates which define which character are allowed at each position of a word.
+Masks are templates which define which characters are allowed at each position of a word.
 For each position, a mask defines either:
 - a static character
 - a set of allowed characters (charset)